-Recently I have been facing problems while browsing the internet on my Google Chrome browser.
-Every time I tried to open a new tab, to open a new website or just Google, I was getting this weird error DNS_PROBE_FINISHED_NXDOMAIN.
+Recently I got into a big trouble.
+Every time I tried to open a new tab in Google Chrome, to open a new website I was getting this weird DNS_PROBE_FINISHED_NXDOMAIN error.

-I tried various different methods from various forums and technology blogs, but none seem to work for me.
-I even tried reinstalling the browser through the online installer, but even that didn’t seem to work for me.
-I struggled the whole night but without any success.
+I tried to implement various different methods from various forums and technology blogs, but none seem to work for me.
+I even tried reinstalling the chrome through the online installer, but even that didn’t seem to work for me.
+I struggled the whole night without any success.
 Then I thought that this might be the problem with my DNS as the error says.
-And soon I found out a method (to be exact 3 methods) which can fix DNS_PROBE_FINISHED_NXDOMAIN error within few minutes.
+And soon I found out a method (to be exact 3 methods) which actually works and can fix dns probe finished nxdomain error within few minutes.

 For those who don’t know what this error is and what it does, it is a type of DNS error which you will see while using Google Chrome.
 This error occurs when your system fails to successfully perform DNS lookup.